 - Community Managers and Influencer Experts: PR experts who monitor your audience engagement and respond to comments.
-You will need help with reaching out to media, build relations with influencers, and generating backlinks.
+You will need help with reaching out to media, building relations with influencers, and generating backlinks.

 Of course, this is not a definitive list of the people involved in content development.
 You’ll also need content promoters (who usually belong to marketing teams) and analysts to supply you with content performance metrics.